Gongola/Medinah1/resume.md

 ### Education
 ---
-Bachelor of Professional Studies
+Bachelor of Dental Surgery
-Robert Morris University — Chicago, IL
+University of Lagos - NG